-My name is Alice Cai, and I am a second-year in the Ohio State Honors program.
+My name is Alice Cai, and I am a third year in the Ohio State Honors program.
 I am a Microbiology major and a History minor, with a Thematic Minor in Environment, Health, Technology, and Science.

 I work in OSU Wexner Medical Center’s Department of Microbial Infection & Immunity, in the lab of Prof. Daniel J. Wozniak.
 I work directly under Dr. Katarzyna Danis-Wlodarczyk, and my research focuses on bacteriophage therapy as treatment for Pseudomonas aeruginosa biofilms, especially in cystic fibrosis patients.